 Location.
-42° 40.657′ N, 74° 29.181′ W. Marker is in Cobleskill, New York, in Schoharie County.
-Marker is on Main Street (New York State Route 7/10) west of Grand Street, on the left when traveling west.
+42° 43.561′ N, 74° 28.88′ W. Marker is in Cobleskill, New York, in Schoharie County.
+Marker is on Hubb Shutts Road (County Route 37), on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: Veterans' Memorial "Centre" Park, Cobleskill NY 12043, United States of America.
+Marker is at or near this postal address: 519 Hubb Shutts Road, Cobleskill NY 12043, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-War Memorial (a few steps from this marker); World Wars Memorial Clock (within shouting distance of this marker); Cherry Valley Junction (approx. 1.4 miles away); Nicholas Warner (approx. 2.2 miles away); Warnerville Union Literary Seminary (approx. 2.2 miles away); Battle of Cobleskill Rock-House (approx. 3.4 miles away); Old Covered Bridge (approx. 3.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Carlisle Grove Seminary (approx. 2.7 miles away); Burial Place (approx. 2.7 miles away); Shootout (approx. 3.3 miles away); World Wars Memorial Clock (approx. 3.3 miles away); Town of Cobleskill (approx. 3.4 miles away); War Memorial (approx. 3.4 miles away); Cherry Valley Junction Kilts (approx. 4.2 miles away).
 Touch for a list and map of all markers in Cobleskill.